Enapter/python-sdk/examples/standalone/README.md

 ## Handling Commands

-`enapter.standalone.Device` dispatches incoming command execution requests to corresponding methods on your subclass.
+`enapter.standalone.Device` dispatches incoming command execution requests to the corresponding methods on your subclass.

 If this command is defined in the manifest: